-Baghdad was, prior to the wars of the 1980's and 90's, one of the leading cultural centres of the Arab world.
-Some of the most famous sculptors, poets and writers have come from Baghdad, or worked in the city.
+Baghdad was, prior to the wars of the 1980s and ’90s, one of the leading cultural centers of the Arab world.
+Some of the most famous sculptors, poets, and writers have come from Baghdad or worked in the city.
 In literature, Baghdad has earned fame for its free-verse poets.

 Painting is a popular art in Baghdad, and there were until the 2003 war numerous exhibitions well attended by the population.

-Since the 2003 war, most of the institutions of Baghdad has suffered hard, especially in terms of finances, but the city has kept its communities of artists, and the major institutions are the process of being rebuilt and reestablished or already operative.
+Since the 2003 war, most of the institutions of Baghdad have suffered hard, especially in terms of finances, but the city has kept its communities of artists, and the major institutions are in the process of being rebuilt and reestablished or already operative.

-Baghdad's city structure is vast, with several centres.
+Baghdad’s city structure is vast, with several centers.
 The main areas of activities are the quarters around Saadoun and al-Jamoun Streets, on the east bank of the Tigris.
-These were predominantly built up in the 1970's, but there are many examples of traditional architecture mainly in the outskirts.
-Along Rashid Street some of the nicest old town houses of Baghdad are found, even if many now are in bad condition.
+These were predominantly built up in the 1970s, but there are many examples of traditional architecture mainly in the outskirts.
+Along Rashid Street, some of the nicest old town houses of Baghdad are found, even if many now are in bad condition.
 In between the streets, areas of typical Baghdad houses are found.
 These are distinguished by the 1st floor wooden bays with latticed windows, and inner open courtyards

 Wide highways run through all parts of Baghdad, making it a city that is easy to move around in with a car.
 There are also tramways or subways in Baghdad.

 Baghdad has many parks, of which Zawra park is the most popular.
-There are also several great monuments, of which the Martyr's Monument of 1983 is the most impressive, with a 50 metre high split green dome at its centre.
+There are also several great monuments, of which the Martyr’s Monument of 1983 is the most impressive, with a 50-meter high split green dome at its center.

 The areas beyond the Army Canal in the east have been allocated for low-income housing development, housing 20-30% of the city’s population.

 There are a few monuments of the old Baghdad left.
 The oldest is the so-called 12th or 13th-century Abbasid Palace (it has never been proved whether it was the palace of the Caliph or just a nobleman).
-Second is the Mustansiriyah Schoold and Sahrawardi Mosque, both 13th century.
-Baghdad's most important religious monument is the 16th century Kadhimayn Mosque, containing the shrine of 7th imam of Shi'i Islam.
+Second is the Mustansiriyah School and Sahrawardi Mosque, both 13th century.
+Baghdad’s most important religious monument is the 16th-century Kadhimayn Mosque, containing the shrine of the 7th imam of Shi’i Islam.
 Its style closely resembles those found in Karbala and Najaf.
-More than half of Baghdad's mosques are Sunni, the rest are Shi'i.
+More than half of Baghdad’s mosques are Sunni, the rest are Shi’i.